yunhao18/ai/RDME_EN.md

 <div class="h2-div">
 <br>We charge a certain percentage of the profits as a service commission, with the specific commission rate depending on the amount of funds in your stock account, ranging, for example, from 15% to 30%.
 Clients with Larger-scale fund can have relatively discounted commission rates.<br><br>

 We emphasize that we only have permission to execute buy and sell operations in the stock account.
 We have zero permission to deposit, withdraw, or transfer funds.
-We ensure 100% safety of the client’s funds.<br>
+We ensure 100% safety of the client’s funds.<br><br>
 </div>